-With the exception of the Master of Ministry program, during the first course in each sequence, students must form study groups of three to five members.
-Each student must be a member of a study group.
+With the exception of the Master of Ministry program, during the first course in each sequence, students must form learning teams of three to five members.
+Each student must be a member of a learning team.
 Weekly attendance is required and will be monitored.
-Non-attendance at study group meetings will be handled the same as non-attendance for in-class instruction.
+Non-attendance at learning team meetings will be handled the same as non-attendance for in-class instruction.
 Specifically, students' grades may be affected and/or students may be withdrawn from the class for absences as outlined by institutional attendance policy.
-The attendance and grading policy for the study group participation and the in-class participation parallel each other.
+The attendance and grading policy for the learning team participation and the in-class participation parallel each other.

-Southern Wesleyan University reserves the right to administratively reorganize study groups or request that study groups be restructured to comply with the university and government regulations.
+Southern Wesleyan University reserves the right to administratively reorganize learning teams or request that learning teams be restructured to comply with the university and government regulations.